statengeneraal/tools-github-bwb/scripts/laws_in_couchdb/convert_metalex_to_couchdb_bwb/README.md

 ======================
 This folder contains scripts to convert documents from the [MetaLex document server](http://doc.metalex.eu/) (Dutch laws as linked open data) back to the official BWB XML format.

+The scripts in this folder are meant to be one-off, and are not very well-written.

 Why?
 ----
 It may sound stupid to take MetaLex documents and convert them *back* to BWB, but I feel it is important to keep historical copies of source content.
 Because the government service doesn't give access to historic laws, I have made these scripts to convert files on the [MetaLex document server](http://doc.metalex.eu/) back to BWB XML.

-The [Laws in CouchDB](https://github.com/statengeneraal/tools-laws-in-couchdb/) project started running in June 2014, so any Dutch law expression after that point should be covered by the code in that repository.
+The [BWB mirror](https://github.com/statengeneraal/tools-scripts/tree/master/scripts/laws_in_couchdb) project started running in June 2014, so any Dutch law expression after that point should be covered by the code in that repository.

 Limitations
 -----------